tzlaine/small_wg1_papers/P2727_iterator_interface.md

 Additionally, we want free a `operator==` (and compiler-provided `operator!=`), shown here.
 In addition to the constraints shown, they require that `D1` and `D2` are derived from specializations of `iterator_interface`.
-This overload picks up comparisons of iterators of different, but interoperable types (like `std::vector<int>::const_iterator` and `std::vector<int>::iterator`).
-As long as one iterator is convertible to the other (in either direction), and either: 1) their adapted bases are comparable; or 2) a `D1` is subtractable from a `D1`.
+This is so the overload can pick up comparisons of iterators of different, but interoperable types (like `std::vector<int>::const_iterator` and `std::vector<int>::iterator`).
+The full constraint is that one iterator is convertible to the other (in either direction), and either: 1) their adapted bases are comparable; or 2) a `D1` is subtractable from a `D1`.

 I know those contraints look oddly specific; here's why they are the way they
 are: